OpenNebula/addon-storpool/README.md

 Non-persistent images are StorPool volumes.
 When you use a non-persistent image for a VM the driver creates a new temporary volume and attaches the new volume to the VM.
 When the VM is destroyed, the temporary volume is deleted.

-When the StorPool driver is enabled for System datastore the context ISO image and the volatile disks are placed on StorPool volumes.
+When the StorPool driver is enabled for the SYSTEM datastore the context ISO image and the volatile disks are placed on StorPool volumes.
 In this case on the disk is kept only VM configuration XML and the RAM dumps during migrate, suspend etc.